Click for a printable version of these terms and conditions for serving Prescribed Information.

 26. Service Availability

 a.
-The DPS will take reasonable care in operating the Service, and will be responsible to you for any losses or expenses suffered or incurred by you as a direct result of its negligence, wilful default or fraud save that the DPS’s liability in relation to any claim shall in no circumstances whatsoever exceed the total amount of the Deposit to which the claim relates and in any event will not exceed £5,000 in aggregate including costs and interest.
+The DPS will take reasonable care in operating the Service.
+The DPS’s liability in relation to any claim shall in no circumstances whatsoever exceed the total amount of the Deposit to which the claim relates and in any event will not exceed £5,000 in aggregate including costs and interest.